 Your Virtual Pilgrimage: Spiritual Journeys Living Full-Time in an Airstream

 For most of my life, I worked as a lawyer in Washington, D.C., in both private practice and for the federal government.
 After staying home with my kids for a while, I served on the business side at a faith-based, non-profit medical practice in Northern Virginia for many years.
 In 2018, as an empty nester, I sold my townhouse, left my full-time work, gave away most of my possessions, and embarked on this marvelous adventure.
-If you’d like to know more about what led me to become a full-time wanderer, take a look at my Summons post. or this video and article from the Arlington Catholic Herald.
+If you’d like to know more about what led me to become a full-time wanderer, read the book or take a look at my Summons post. or this video and article from the Arlington Catholic Herald.

 Many of the folks I’ve met so far on my travels have asked to follow me virtually, so here I am.
 I’m available to speak on a variety of topics and to sign books on my current book tour.
 Feel free to get in touch to comment or share your ideas about places to go or topics you’d like to hear more about.
 May God bless you and keep you and may you find peace and joy in your own journeys!